-The "Chief Bradley Haas Mental Health Firearms Reporting Act" seeks to improve the reporting of mental health data for firearms background checks and establish protocols for the confiscation of firearms following certain mental health-related court decisions.
-It amends RSA 159-D:1 to incorporate a mental health record check into the firearms sale process and introduces a new chapter, RSA 159-G, which empowers the New Hampshire judicial branch and the department of safety to report individuals disqualified from firearm possession due to mental health adjudications to the National Instant Criminal Background Check System (NICS).
-The bill also outlines the court's responsibilities in notifying individuals about firearm possession prohibitions and includes mechanisms for the voluntary relinquishment or law enforcement confiscation of firearms.
+The "Chief Bradley Haas Mental Health Firearms Reporting Act" seeks to improve the reporting of mental health data for firearms background checks and establish protocols for the confiscation of firearms following certain mental health court proceedings.
+The bill amends RSA 159-D:1 to incorporate a mental health record check into the firearms sale process and introduces a new chapter, RSA 159-G, which empowers the New Hampshire judicial branch and the department of safety to report individuals disqualified from firearm possession due to mental health adjudications to the National Instant Criminal Background Check System (NICS).
+The bill also outlines the court's responsibilities in notifying individuals about their firearm possession status and provides options for voluntary relinquishment or confiscation of firearms, while ensuring the confidentiality of reported information.

 Statutes affected: